BaGreal2/wireworld_server/README.md

    ```bash
    npm isntall
    ```
-3. Setup the .env file with MongoDB and PORT
+3. Setup the .env file with MONGODB_URI, PORT and JWT_SECRET
 4. Run the server:
    ```bash
    npm start